-Writing Action Steps Who When Training Budget Identify reasons that students need to be in class @30 classes per term Instructors Summer 2016 Implement a Friday workshop to maintain contact with students when teaching ENC1101 English instructors Spring term Conference with each student who misses class (first time) and talk about attendance requirements and communication expected English instructors Throughout each term Institute early warning system through which instructors will contact principal or guidance counselor if students miss 3 or more times prior to drop date English instructors Each term Use Friday workshop to assist students in completing and submitting assignments in a timely manner English instructors Ongoing Provide writing instruction and support to students during Term 1 English 3 classes, through tutoring, and in Friday workshops English instructors Ongoing
+Writing Action Steps Who When Training Budget Identify reasons that students need to be in class @30 classes per term Instructors Summer 2016 Implement a Friday workshop to maintain contact with students when teaching ENC1101 English inst tructors Spring term Conference with each student who misses class (first time) and talk about attendance requirements and comm unication expected English inst tructors Throughout eac h term Institute early warning system through which instructors will contact principal or guidance counselor if studen ts miss 3 or more times English inst tructors Each term prior to drop date Use Friday workshop to assist students in completing and submitting assignments in a timely manner English inst tructors Ongoing Provide writing instruction and support to students during Term 1 English 3 classes, through tutoring, and in F riday workshops English inst tructors Ongoing For nonvined training, encoded what training is who will nonticipate and whom it will show

-For required training, specify what training is, who will participate and when it will occur
+\For required training, specify what training is, who will participate and when it will occur

-List any activities that will require cost and estimate expected expenditure
+\\List any activities that will require cost and estimate expected expenditure

-Category 3: Math Performance Targets (Misty)
+Category 3: Math Performance Targets

 - 1. COL Math Performance Target 1: The average scores of COL 2017 graduates on both ACT and SAT math will meet or exceed the school's average performance for the last three years (2016 Performance = ACT:22.81 SAT 529.17) (Average Performance 2014-2016 = ACT: 22.72 SAT: 525.42) - 2.
-COL Math Performance Target 2: The performance gaps between highest and lowest subgroups on both the ACT and SAT math will be less than the school's average performance gap for the last three years (2016 Performance GAP = ACT: 3.81 SAT: 69.36) (Average Gap 2013-2015 = ACT: 2.55 SAT: 64.57) - 3.
+COL Math Performance Target 2: The performance gaps between highest and lowest subgroups on both the ACT and SAT math will be less than the school's average performance gap for the last three years (2016 Performance GAP = ACT: 3.81 SAT: 69.36) (Average Gap 2014-2016 = ACT: 2.55 SAT: 64.57) - 3.
 COL Math Performance Target 3: The percentage of COL 2017 graduates earning ACT/SAT scores required to earn Bright Futures will exceed the school's average performance for the last three years (2016 Percentage = ACT:30.50% SAT 16.31%) (Average Percentage 2014-2016 = ACT: 27.16% SAT: 18.50%) - 4.
 COL Math Performance Target 4: At least 78% of students completing College Algebra will earn a "C" or higher.
-(2016: 91.67%) (Percentage 2014-2016=84.95%)
+(2016: 91.67%) (Percentage 2014-2016=84.98%) - 5.
+COL Math Performance Target 5: At least 50% of students completing College Algebra will earn a "B" or higher.
+(2016: 58.33%) (Percentage 2014-2016=52.15%)

-- List one or more barriers that must be overcome in order to meet Math Performance Targets 1-4. - 1.
-Students do not recognize the need to prepare to take the ACT and the SAT - 2.
+List one or more barriers that must be overcome in order to meet Math Performance Targets 1-4.

+- 1. Students do not recognize the need to prepare to take the ACT and the SAT - 2.
 Students don't have the necessary strategies to perform well on these test platforms - 3.
 Students have gaps in skill set (including geometry) because it has been a while since they took specific math courses